Mark Wilks: Life

 After his return from India, Mark Wilks, with the active help and co-operation of James Kirkpatrick, the East India Company (EIC) Resident at Hyderabad, wrote one of the first histories of medieval South India: Historical Sketches of the South of India.
 This volume examined the rise of the Mysore Wodeyar dynasty in the confusion following the fall of Vijayanagara in 1565.
 Wilks denounced the reign of Haidar Ali and Tipu Sultan in his historical enquiries and sought to find the causes for the decline of the Vijaynagar Empire.

 In 1813 he was appointed Governor for three years of Saint Helena where the exiled former French Emperor Napoleon is said to have found Wilks a highly engaging and affable man.
-Saint Helena was chiefly a center for slave trade and as Governor he did not outlaw it but he is thought to have taken a sympathy for Samuel Ally, a freed slave.
+Saint Helena was chiefly a center for slave trade and as Governor he did not outlaw it.
+He engaged the services of Samuel Ally, a freed slave, who returned with Wilks to the Isle of Man and took employ as his servant.
 Wilks invited William Roxburgh to study the possibility of cultivating cinchona.
 After the British government took temporary control of St Helena from the EIC during Napoleon's time on St Helena, Wilks return to England in 1816 and was elected to the Manx parliament, the House of Keys.
 In 1826, after the death of his father-in-law, he became Speaker of the house.
 A portrait of Mark Wilks still hangs in the Tynwald building in Douglas.

 In February 1826, as Colonel Mark Wilks, he was elected a Fellow of the Royal Society.

 He married twice.
 In 1813 he married his second wife, Dorothy Taubman, daughter of his predecessor as Speaker.
 He had a son John Barry (named after Barry Close) who died young and a daughter, Laura, who married Gen. Sir John Buchan KCB of Kelloe House, Berwickshire, where Wilks died on a visit in 1839.